sassoftware/R-swat/README.md

 > swat::download_sas_binaries()
 ```
 ### Alternative Installation Methods
-You can also download releases from https://github.com/sassoftware/R-swat/releases.
+You can also download releases as a tar.gz file from https://github.com/sassoftware/R-swat/releases.

 Install the ``dplyr``, ``httr`` and ``jsonlite`` packages, These packages
 have additional dependencies that are automatically installed from CRAN